halide/Halide/README_vulkan.md

 $ HL_JIT_TARGET=host-vulkan-vk_int8-vk_int16 ./tutorial/lesson_01_basics
 ```

-# Useful Environment Variables
+# Useful Runtime Environment Variables

+To modify the default behavior of the runtime, the following environment
+variables can be used to adjust the configuration of the Vulkan backend
+at execution time:

 `HL_VK_LAYERS=...` will tell Halide to choose a suitable Vulkan instance
 that supports the given list of layers.
 If not set, `VK_INSTANCE_LAYERS=...`
 will be used instead.
 If neither are present, Halide will use the first
 Vulkan compute device it can find.
+Multiple layers can be specified using
+the appropriate environment variable list delimiter (`:` on Linux/OSX/Posix,
+or `;` on Windows).

 `HL_VK_DEVICE_TYPE=...` will tell Halide to choose which type of device
 to select for creating the Vulkan instance.
 Valid options are 'gpu',